reagan83/s15-p3/readme.md

 <http://p3.reaganwilliams.net>

 ## Description
 This is project #3 for the DWA15 course at Harvard Summer School.
-This service is written in the Laravel framework for PHP and provides a simple CRUD interface to generate random passwords and user database entries based on a user's criteria.
+This project is written in the Laravel framework for PHP and provides 2 services to generate lorem ipsum paragraphs and user database entries.
 The project is located on [GitHub](https://github.com/reagan83/s15-p3).

 ## Specific testing details & credentials
 ?????????